 Preheat oven to 350 F and line a cookie sheet with parchment paper.
 Add the almonds, seeds, and oats to a blender and pulse until you have a course flour (don’t over process or the almonds will release oils and turn to butter).
 Place this in a medium size bowl and add nutritional yeast, flax meal, sesame seeds, spice mix, baking soda and salt.
 Mix until combined.
-Add water and olive oil and kneed until all is combined and you have a dough ball.
+Add water and olive oil and kneed until well mixed and you have a lightly sticky dough ball.

-Place the dough ball on the parchment and cover with an equal size piece of saran wrap (I like to roll this out on the counter so the sides of the cookie sheet don’t get in the way.
+Place the ball on the parchment and cover with an equal size piece of saran wrap (I like to roll this out on the counter so the sides of the cookie sheet don’t get in the way.
 I place the parchment over a flat dishtowel to prevent it from sliding around).
 Pat the ball into a large “burger” and start to roll from the center outwards.
 Get it as flat and even as possible without tearing (mine ends up looking like a large fruit roll up).

-Move the parchment with the rolled out dough onto the cookie sheet.
-Remove the saran wrap and take a knife or pizza cutter and score (not a full cut) the dough into squares.
-(I do this freehand but some like to use a ruler as a guide).
+Move the parchment with the rolled out dough onto the cookie sheet and remove the saran wrap.
+Use a knife or pizza cutter to score (not a full cut) the dough into squares.
+(I do this freehand but you can use a ruler).

 Bake at 350 for 20 minutes.
 Once done, remove from oven and let sit for 5-10 minutes before breaking into squares.
 If they don’t break easily, they may need a few more minutes in the oven.